filecoin-project/FIPs/FIPS/fip-00xx.md

 #### Scale and limits

-**TODO:** how should the maximum aggregation limit be determined?

-The number of sectors that may be proven in a single aggregation is a minimum of 3 and a maximum of **TODO**.
+The minimum of number of Sector Upgrade proofs that may be aggregated is 3 and maximum is 512.

 #### Gas calculations